woltapp/mitmproxy-mock/README.md

 certificate for that domain – this is known as certificate pinning – which you must somehow overcome.
-This tool is meant for development, so it is assumed here that as the developer you are either able to disable certificate pinning of your own app, or whitelist the certificate used by Mitmproxy.
+This tool is meant for development, so it is assumed here that as the developer you are either able to disable certificate pinning in your own app, or whitelist the certificate used by mitmproxy.

 The transparent proxy mode is run as follows: